-All that means, however, is that FF12 can get very complicated – and many of the changes and additions in the new PS4 Remaster Final Fantasy 12: The Zodiac Age actually serve to make the game even more complicated.
+All that means, however, is that FF12 can get very complicated – and many of the changes and additions in the PC and PS4 Remaster Final Fantasy 12: The Zodiac Age actually serve to make the game even more complicated.
 In our review we explained why that’s really a good thing, but it does also mean you might find yourself a little lost when you first start.

 That’s why we’re here, however!
 After many, many hours exploring Ivalice both in the original PS2 release of FF12 and The Zodiac Age we know a thing or two about the job system, the license board, character strengths and all those other details – so listen up!
 Here are our top tips for those getting started on their Ivalice adventure…

 Pick the best jobs for each of the characters in your party

 This is a relatively small detail, but still one worth knowing: Final Fantasy 12’s characters all have natural stats which mean they’ll be good at certain things and less good at others.
 The job system is completely free-form, however, so when you’re picking a license board and job for your character you can choose whatever you want.

 This means that you can make somebody more naturally meant for physical attacking into a mage and so on.
 The character differences aren’t as pronounced as in other FFs, so don’t let this influence you too much – but here are the important things to know: